canidlogic/yip/pod/YipAdmin.md

-Administrator CGI scripts should always start out with a call to the `http_method` instance method, which does a quick check that the script was invoked as a CGI script and also determines whether this is a GET or POST request.
+Administrator CGI scripts should always start out with a call to the `http_method` instance method, which does a quick check that the script was invoked as a CGI script over HTTPS and also determines whether this is a GET or POST request.

 For most administrator CGI scripts, the next operation will be to get a Yip CMS database connection, use that to construct a `Yip::Admin`